FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-04-05 23:39:47 The first real task of the Task Factory has been created

+We reached a new milestone.
+`The first real task` of the Task Factory has been done (in the dg_task_manager module).
+This task (represented by `BusyInpTextRead(CommonRealTask)` class) reads the Directed Disjunctiv Graph description input file and checks all requirements of data.
+It sends messages to the GUI about the most important attributes of description data.
+Introduced also the `NewsType` enum (see in dg_gui_finite_state_machine module) to control the handle of asynchronous GUI messages.

+Development continues with the integration of core functionalities and GUI enhancements.

 ## 2024-04-05 11:31:10 Added dg_signals_graph.py to visualize the usage of the pyqtSignal() mechanism

 - Added src\test\dg_signals_graph.py to visualize the usage of the pyqtSignal() mechanism.